Columns overview

 }

-Note that most options in columnDefaults are mirrored 1:1 in the columns[] array of objects.
+Most options in columnDefaults are mirrored 1:1 in columns[].

 Grid.grid('container', {